 You could make these mini vegan oatmeal cookie cups more brunch friendly and do yogurt with berries, pour melted dark chocolate ganache with a little fleur de sel, or any kind of pie filling would be amazing.

 More Recipes You May Like

-If you’re looking for more vegan desserts, you might like these ones!
+If you like these cookie cups and you’re looking for more vegan desserts, you might like these ones!